 Where did you begin your journey in the arts?
 What was the catalyst for starting out on this adventure together?

 For me, (Leanne) the deck by the beach as I love to entertain.
-For Jas it would be the media room with the bookcase filled with thousands of books, perfect place to curl up in front of the fire and unwind.
+For Jas, it would be the media room with the bookcase filled with thousands of books, a perfect place to curl up in front of the fire and unwind.

 Our homes are always very relaxed and comfortable.
-We love a mostly neutral palette and of course, beautiful works we’ve collected over time surround us
+We love a mostly neutral palette, and of course, beautiful works like affordable wall art and limited edition contemporary prints we’ve collected over time surround us.

 You seem to have a deep connection with giving back to the community – what does this journey look like for you at the moment?

-What ’s the story behind going from a successful art curator to retail entrepreneur & have you learnt any hard lessons along the way?
+What’s the story behind going from a successful art curator to a retail entrepreneur & have you learnt any hard lessons along the way?

 St Barts came out of the GFC.
-We had and still do have our core business Corporate Art which supplies artwork to hotels and resorts.
-We had a large project in Abu Dhabi that was coming to a close and commercial projects were winding down.
-However we had a great creative team and we felt committed to keep everyone employed as we were like a family.
+We had and still do have our core business, Corporate Art which supplies artwork like museum-quality photographic reproductions to hotels and resorts.
+We had a large project in Abu Dhabi that was coming to a close, and commercial projects were winding down.
+However, we had a great creative team, and we felt committed to keep everyone employed as we were like a family.
 Karen (who now manages Gallery One) and I took flowers to Winn Schubert when she closed her iconic Schubert gallery.

 The ethos of St Barts is about carefully collected and created pieces from global travels to unearth a sense of wanderlust and adventure within the home, and this ‘global’ aspect helps keep us timeless.